qintarra/C-Sharp/Tasks/C-Sharp_Basics/Array.Looking_for_elements/README.md

 | elementsToSearchFor values |   | 2 |   |   | 5 |   |   | 8 |   |
 | startIndex & count         |   |   | 1 | 2 | 3 | 4 | 5 |   |   |
 | Sum = 1                    | 0 | 0 | 0 | 0 | 1 | 0 | 0 | 0 | 0 |

+3. Implement "GetFloatsCount(float[], float[], float[])" method in the [FloatCounter.cs](LookingForArrayElements/FloatCounter.cs) file.
+The method should count all elements of "arrayToSearch" array that appears in ranges defined by values in "rangeStart" and "rangeEnd" arrays.

+Here's an example for ["GetFloatsCount_ParametersAreValid_ReturnsResult"](LookingForArrayElements.Tests/FloatCounterTests.cs#L92) unit test.

+arrayToSearch is an array with { 0.1f, 0.2f, 0.3f, 0.4f, 0.5f, 0.6f, 0.7f, 0.8f, 0.9f } elements, rangeStart array has { 0.1f, 0.8f } elements, rangeEnd array has { 0.2f, 0.9f } elements.
+That means the first range is 0.1f-0.2f, and the second tange is 0.8f-0.9f.